 UL & LEDMyPlace

 At LEDMyPlace, we are highly concerned about the safety of our customers and their surroundings.
 This is why we don’t mind going an extra mile to get our products tested for safety.
-Almost all our products are UL-listed (File No:), ensuring safe and secure use in any condition.
+Almost all our products are UL-listed, ensuring safe and secure use in any condition.

 For residential lighting, LED Tubes, LED Bulbs, LED Downlights and LED Flush Mount Lights, and for commercial lighting, LED High Bay Lights, LED Panel Lights, LED Troffer Lights, and LED Canopy Lights are UL-listed at LEDMyPlace.
 Choose smart; choose wisely.
 Shop with LEDMyPlace and get covered for all lighting needs at one place.